osv-io/osv-io.github.io/_posts/started/2014-11-06-beta-release.md

 ### Capstan

-a tool for rapidly building and running your application on OSv.
+Capstan is a Docker-like tool for rapidly building and running your application on OSv.
 More info at: [Capstan](capstan)

+## Beta monitoring

+Beta releases are built with a [lightweight monitoring system](/osv-stat/) to collect some information on your environment at each boot.
+Monitoring is not enabled on releases built from source.

 ### Beta FAQ